tanmaysingh3856/tanmaysingh3856/README.md

 - 👋 Hi, I’m Tammay
 - 👀 I’m interested in programing
 - 🌱 I’m currently learning python
-- 📫 How to reach me telegram id - @shotta_flow
+- 📫 How to reach me
+ telegram id - @tanmaysinghff

 <!---
 tanmaysingh3856/tanmaysingh3856 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.